wilfred11/iv/README.md

 The Placebo Treatment refuter verifies that if you replace your real Treatment (education) with a random variable, the causal effect disappears.

+Failing the Placebo-Treatment refuter suggests a methodological or program error, data-leakage, or data which easily allows a falsely non-zero causal effect to be generated.
+You should definitely investigate if this happens.

-It is applied like this
+The test itself is applied like this

 `ref = model.refute_estimate(identified_estimand, estimate, method_name="placebo_treatment_refuter", placebo_type="permute")`